Video marketing continues to be a powerful tool for B2B businesses looking build their brand and connect with customers.

-3. Brand Story Videos:
+3. Brand Story Videos

 It’s no longer enough to just have a great product – you also need to sell consumers on your brand.
 More than ever, prospects want to know about a company and the people behind it before doing business.

 One effective way to educate prospects about your brand values is by producing a video that tells the story of your brand.
 These types of videos inform prospects about what your company does and tells the story of who you are.
-Stories appeal to a prospect’s emotions and help them form a stronger connection with your brand.
+These stories appeal to a prospect’s emotions and help them form a stronger connection with your brand.

-4. Product Demonstrations:
+4. Product Demonstrations

 43% of B2B buyers will use videos to research a product or service for their business (source).
 While product sheets list the features of your product, they’re often very boring.
 Instead, demonstrate how to use your product in a short video.

-Not only is this more entertaining for your prospect, but our brains are able to process visual content much faster than words, increasing the likeness that the information you’re providing them will stick.
+Not only is this more entertaining for your prospect, but our brains are able to process visual content much faster than words, increasing the likeliness that the information you’re providing them will stick.
 And best of all?
 Videos that explain your product can boost conversion rates by 20% (source).

-5. Testimonials & Case Studies:
+5. Testimonials and Case Studies